-I grab that reflection with my will – light is a fluid, most folk don’t appreciate that.
+I grab that reflection with my will.
+Light is absolutely a fluid, kind of like super-thin water, most folk don’t appreciate that.
 While I’m jumping backwards, I fold the light on itself a few times to build it up, then throw it back at my attacker.
 There’s a hiss from the direction of the cloth and suddenly we’re both still.

 They’re facing me, sword low but ready.

-It’s a beautiful sword, long, lithe.
-A concealed warrior, equally long and lithe.
-They’re fully covered in thin, grey silk from ears to tail, even a veil, and even a sleeve for their tail.
-But they have a feline body inside that, or I don’t know my own.
-My ears perk with interest.
+It’s a beautiful sword, long, lithe, with a slight curve to it.
+The warrior, equally lithe, is fully covered in silk from ears to tail, even a veil, and even a sleeve for their tail.
+But they have a feline body inside all that, or I don’t know my own.

-I pull energy from the stones in my pockets and gently ease a column of water out of the town’s well and hold it ready, just out of sight, just in case.
+With my will I pull lux energy from the stones in my pockets and use it to gently ease a column of water out of the town’s well, holding it ready, just out of sight, just in case.
 I turn the sigil on my wrist outwards, the mark of elemental water blazing because of the energies I’m holding.

 My opponent gracefully dips one shoulder, their silks sliding down the exact measure needed to reveal a sigil on their neck.
 Like me, they keep their fur trimmed short over the mark to make it easier to read.
 The symbol is clearly a sword.
 The fur it’s under ranges from cream to tawny gold.